-If the brake fluid level drops below the specified marking or the specified value, the brake system is leaking or the brake linings are worn down.
+If the brake fluid level drops below the MIN marking, the brake system is leaking or the brake linings are worn down.

 Check the brake system and do not continue riding until the problem is eliminated.
 (Your authorized Husqvarna Motorcycles workshop will be glad to help.)